la2050/archive/_projects/2016/pathways-to-employment-through-professional-volunteerism.md

   - 'Community outreach '
   - Network/relationship support
   - Quality improvement research
+project_description: >-
+  Over 500 adults with developmental disabilities will develop the skills to access and engage in volunteerism at 120 non-profit organizations.
+Through the training and community development efforts of a Volunteer and Employment Developer, partner organizations will gain critical, committed volunteers, while recognizing the strengths that people with disabilities are waiting to give back to their community.
 project_impact: >-
   ["Access to free wifi","Social & emotional support","Cultural
   events","Government responsiveness to residents’ needs","Travel time to